-- A. As at December 31, 2022 and 2021, the Company had 198 and 191 employees, respectively, including 8 and 7 non-employee directors. - B. Average employee benefit expense in current and previous year was \$929 and \$887, respectively. - C. Average employee wages and salaries in current and previous year was \$783 and \$740, respectively. - D. Adjustment of average employee wages and salaries was 5.81%. - E. Supervisors' remuneration in current and previous year was \$0 and \$210.
-(Note) - F. The Company's salary and compensation policy:
+- A. As at December 31, 2023 and 2022, the Company had 190 and 198 employees, respectively, including 8 non-employee directors, respectively. - B. Average employee benefit expense in current and previous year was \$1,041 and \$929, respectively. - C. Average employee wages and salaries in current and previous year was \$877 and \$783, respectively. - D. Adjustment of average employee wages and salaries was 12.01%. - E. The Company's salary and compensation policy:

-The directors' remuneration is determined in accordance with the Article 20-1 of Incorporation of the Company whereby no higher than 3% of the distributable profit of the current year shall be distributed as the director's remuneration, and the Company's operating results and directors' contribution to the Company's performance are also considered to give reasonable remuneration to directors.
+The directors' remuneration is determined in accordance with the Article 20-1 of Incorporation of the Company whereby no higher than 3% of the distributable profit of the current year shall be distributed as the directors' remuneration, and the Company's operating results and directors' contribution to the Company's s performance are also considered to give reasonable remuneration to directors.
 Managers are remunerated based on the services provided, risk assumption and the extent of contribution by reference to the general pay level in the same industry.
 Employees are compensated based on their education and work background, professional expertise, professional seniority and personal performance.
 The Company also provides flexible compensation movement according to the operational situation to timely motivate morale and retain outstanding employees.
 Annual salary adjustments are based on the employees' position and performance assessment to determine the items and amounts for salary adjustments.